 Enthusiastically volunteer for any additional assignments or projects.
 Your boss will only trust you with more responsibility if you prove that you can handle it.
 Show them that you are competent, confident, and calm with this additional workload.
 Once your boss sees you are skilled at handling additional responsibilities, they will know that you’re capable of handling more than your current requirements.

 Many employees believe their work speaks for itself; that if you work hard and keep your heads down, you’ll be rewarded.
 Unfortunately, this isn’t true.
 While lousy work is sure to be noticed, good work rarely makes a splash.

 Track your accomplishments and the effects your projects have had on the company’s bigger picture.
 Did the software that you developed result in increased revenues, or greater efficiency?
 Make a list of these triumphs and discuss these in your next review.

 Act like a boss; employees who advance are the ones who know to stay above the fray.
 Click here for resources on how to stay out of company politics.
 Every workplace has cliques; Don’t be in one group, practice inclusiveness with everyone on the team.
 Treat all with the same respect, interest, and niceties that you would the boss.

 Don’t gossip.
 It may be tempting to share a titillating story about a coworker or vent your frustration about a recent encounter with a coworker or boss.
 If you do this, you could tank any potential future promotion.
 Keep your opinions to yourself, and only vent outside of work.

 5. Speak Up in Meetings

 If you tend to stay quiet at your company meetings, you’re not showing leadership skills.
 Start contributing insight and information specific to your projects.
 Offer ideas and concepts that demonstrate you can think outside of the box.
 Contribute regularly.
-Leaders lead through a vocalization, vision, and team collaboration.
-Show that you’re comfortable speaking, collaborating, and sharing.
+Leaders lead through vocalization, vision, and team collaboration.
+Show that you’re comfortable speaking and sharing.